SAP-samples/teched2023-AI269/exercises/ex1/README.md

 ## Hands on steps
 AI Launchpad URL - https://teched-launchpad-demo.ai-launchpad.prodintern.eu-central-1.aws.apps.ml.hana.ondemand.com

-Click on the above link, you should be logged directly into the app.
-If prompted for credentials use the username and password details stored in the laptop you are accessing this hands on guide on (Home folder -> technical-users)
+To access the app, simply click on the link provided above.
+You will be automatically logged in.
+In case you are prompted for credentials, please use the username and password details stored in the system you are using to access this hands-on guide.
+You can find these details in the Home folder under technical-users.

-For this workshop already connection to aicore is created from AI Launchpad.
-You can select existing connection named **llm-access** and then select **default** resource group.
+For this workshop, a connection to aicore has already been established through AI Launchpad.
+To proceed, choose the existing connection named **llm-access** and select the **default** resource group.

 <left><img src="./images/ail15.png" alt="foundation-models" style="width: 800px;"/></left>